 We recommend that you have your hospital bag packed from the 30th week of pregnancy, but no later than the 34th week.

 How big should the hospital bag be and what is suitable as a hospital bag for the birth?
 Again, it depends on how long you plan to be away from home.
-A spacious changing bag, such as our Stef baby-changing bag made of vegan leather in black, or a weekender, for example, is perfect as a pure delivery room bag or birth bag for outpatient birth.
+A spacious changing bag or a weekender, for example, is perfect as a pure delivery room bag or birth bag for outpatient birth.
 The hospital bag should be somewhat larger if you are going to spend a few days in the hospital.
 In this case, a large sports bag or a medium-sized suitcase is a good choice.
 Whatever hospital bag you choose, it should be big enough to hold everything you need for two to three days and nights away from home (including bathing sandals, cosmetics, pillows, etc.).

 One more tip from us: Avoid multiple pieces of luggage.
 Hospital rooms are usually rather small and you probably won't be the only mum in there.
 Piles of luggage that get out of hand in the room are a nuisance for you, your neighbours and the hospital staff.
 Last but not least, they pose a tripping hazard.
 Therefore: Pack as little as possible, but as much as necessary.

 We have put together a clear hospital bag list for you here:

 Checklist: Hospital bag

 Important documents for giving birth in a german hospital:

 - Health insurance card